Small Intestinal Bacterial Overgrowth: What to Know

 - Low-FODMAP Diet: This diet restricts certain types of carbohydrates that are poorly absorbed in the small intestine and can feed the overgrowth of bacteria.
 FODMAPs include fructose, lactose, fructans, and galactans.

-- Low-Histamine Diet: This diet restricts foods with a high histamine content, such as fermented foods, or that promote the release of histamine, such as gluten.
+- Low-Histamine Diet: This diet restricts foods with high histamine content, such as fermented foods, as well as those that promote histamine release, including gluten.

 - Elemental Diet: This diet involves consuming a liquid formula entirely pre-digested, eliminating the need for the small intestine to break down food.
 It’s a very restrictive diet and should only be done under medical supervision.

-- Specific Carbohydrate Diet (SCD): This diet eliminates all forms of sugar and starch, including grains, legumes, and most fruits and vegetables.
-It can be very restrictive and difficult to follow long-term.
+- Specific Carbohydrate Diet (SCD): This diet eliminates all forms of sugar and starch, including grains, legumes, and most fruits and vegetables, except for those that are tolerated.
+It can be very restrictive and challenging to follow in the long term.

 It’s important to note that these diets are not always easy to follow and can be restrictive.

 I usually recommend that people begin by following a low FODMAP diet.
-If that partially helps, I suggest combining it with a low-histamine diet.
-Any diet should not be too stressful to follow, in which case I recommend that you aim for 80 percent adherence.
+If that helps at all, I suggest combining it with a low-histamine diet.
+Any diet should not be too stressful to follow; in that case, I recommend aiming for 80 percent adherence.
 It would be best if you also aimed to stick to the diet for a minimum of 3 months to ensure gut healing.

 It’s best to work with an SIBO-informed healthcare professional to develop a personalized diet plan that is safe and effective for you.
 They can help you identify which foods trigger your symptoms and create a meal plan that meets your needs.